 John, who celebrated his 12th anniversary with the foundation in May 2020, has championed the transformation of Akron Community Foundation into a more donor-centric organization.
-Since 2009, the community foundation has doubled its assets to more than $235 million while increasing the number of fundholders by two-fold to more than 700.
+Since 2009, the community foundation has doubled its assets to nearly $265 million while increasing the number of fundholders by two-fold to more than 710.
 Grants and distributions back into the community have exceeded $10 million for the past seven years.
 John leads a 20-person team in building lasting relationships with donors, fundholders, board members and community leaders while promoting permanent philanthropy for the good of our community.
 For the past six years, John has been named to Inside Business Magazine’s Power 100 list of the most influential leaders in Northeast Ohio.

 What He Did Before